caporaso-lab/developing-with-qiime2/book/framework/references/archive-versions.md

 V0 Archives were produced by alpha versions of the QIIME 2 framework, and were superseded in framework version 2.0.6 on 24 October 2016.

 - {term}`Result` data files are written in the directory `/<UUID>/data`
-- Result UUID, Semantic Type, and Format information are saved in `/<UUID>/metadata.yaml`.
+- Result UUID, semantic type, and format information are saved in `/<UUID>/metadata.yaml`.
 - The `ArchiveFormat` class in [`v0.py`](https://github.com/qiime2/qiime2/blob/master/qiime2/core/archive/format/v0.py) offers convenience methods for loading and parsing `metadata.yaml` files.

 {numref}`v0-archive-format` illustrates the format of a Version 0 Archive.